np-codey/ArmorAffectsMovement/README.md

 Go into the appropriate folder for your OS, and place the `.dfmod` file there into `StreamingAssets/Mods` folder in your DFU installation.

+## Conflicts

+This mod overrides the CalculateClimbingChance formula, so any mods that also do the same may be incompatible.
+Please reach out if there's a clash of mods!

 ## TODO

-- Horse jump height is increased due to the baseline jumping height boost (although it is reduced with armor also).
-We might want to reduce this specifically for horseback.
-- Weight affects climbing (the player will slip more), with a "you slip!" message, perhaps.
+- Put a message on the UI somewhere indicating the rough level of restriction.
+E.g. "Light armor burden, medium armor burden, heavy armor burden"
-- Running uses more endurance, as a function of weight.
+- Running uses more endurance, as a function of weight (maybe?)
-- Feedback and messages: "Your armor weighs you down" and "Your armor makes climbing harder".